pyqpyqpyqpyq789/Object-Tracking-for-Squat/README.md

 ffmpeg=1.4
 ```

-Please consider citing these works if you find this repo is useful for your projects.
+Please consider citing this work if you find this repo is useful for your projects.
 ```
 Yunxiang Pang, et al., "Auxiliary Squat Training Method Based on Object Tracking", 3rd IEEE International Conference on Advances in Electrical Engineering and Computer Applications, 2022.
 ```